torvalds/linux/Documentation/networking/tls-handshake.rst

 ====================

-As of this writing, there is no TLS handshake implementation in the Linux kernel.
+As of this writing, there is no TLS handshake implementation in the GNU/Linux kernel.
 To provide a handshake service, a handshake agent (typically in user space) is started in each network namespace where a kernel consumer might require a TLS handshake.
 Handshake agents listen for events sent from the kernel that indicate a handshake request is